 The dragons in Bone come in a variety of shapes (for example, the Great Red Dragon has rabbit-like ears and a goatee), but they're all large, intelligent fire-breathers who want what's best for the world.
 And then there's Mim, the Queen of the Dragons, who is part Ouroboros, part living Cosmic Keystone.
 She's several miles long, and capable of single-handedly causing The End of the World as We Know It.
-The dragon's culture has a high level of spiritual development and grants them further supernatural powers.
-The Great Red Dragon alone is telepathic, can astral-project through dreams, see the future, and communicate with the dead.
-Essentially, the dragons serve the role of angels, but are a mix of Western & Eastern Dragons (Fire-breathing & strength like Western ones, but mysticalness of Eastern dragons.
+The dragons' culture has a high level of spiritual development and grants them further supernatural powers.
+The Great Red Dragon, for instance, is telepathic, and can astral-project through dreams, see the future, and communicate with the dead.
+Essentially, the dragons serve the role of angels, but are physically a mix of Western and Eastern Dragons (fire-breathing and strength like Western ones, but with the benevolent mysticalness of Eastern dragons.)

 The Dragons in Gold Digger were originally genetically engineered by a long-extinct race called the Saurians.
 They come in four different flavors, Iron, Copper, Gold, and Platinum, who all look like Western Dragons with Platinums being the stand-out, having magical 'vents' instead of wings.
 Also hatching from dragon eggs are two sub-types, Wyrms and Drakes, who look like limbless dragons and two-legged two-winged (as opposed to the normal four-legged two-winged) dragons respectively and who get little rights in draconic society.
 All can turn into a human form, and all full dragons (but not wyrms or drakes) can intuitively use draconic magic which not even they understand the mechanics of, just the usage.
 Dragons tend to be highly intelligent, but arrogant as heck.
 The oldest dragon Exthilion ironically looks like an oversized Wurm with a frill, but has all the talents and magics of all the true dragon varieties.